Directory structure in OS

 Conclusion

-• In the Tree-Structured directory structure in OS among users it gives the users the capability to create sub-directories under their defined directory which helps them in compartmentalizing their files/folders well.
+In the Tree-Structured directory structure in OS among users it gives the users the capability to create sub-directories under their defined directory, which helps form a well designed directory structure.